Bug ID 935633: VCMP guests or F5OS tenants may experience constant clusterd restart after host upgrade

 Symptoms

-Sometimes, when vCMP guests are started after the vCMP host has been upgraded, the guests may enter an unhealthy state due to clusterd constantly restarting.
+Sometimes, when vCMP guests or F5OS tenants are started after the host has been upgraded, the guests or tenants may enter an unhealthy state due to clusterd constantly restarting.

 Impact

--- This issue might prevent the guest from servicing traffic if both slots fail to become operable because the system failed to load the config and clusterd keeps restarting. -- During boot up of the vCMP guest, the following message is logged to /var/log/ltm: err mcpd[6519]: 0107146f:3: Self-device state mirroring address cannot reference the non-existent Self IP ([IP address]); Create it in the /Common folder first. -- /var/log/ltm shows clusterd constantly restarting. -- vCMP guest may show one or more slots in INOPERATIVE state while vCMP host shows slots as RUN/Healthy.
+-- This issue might prevent the guest or tenant from servicing traffic if the system fails to load the config and clusterd keeps restarting. -- During startup of the guest or tenant, the following message is logged to /var/log/ltm: err mcpd[6519]: 0107146f:3: Self-device state mirroring address cannot reference the non-existent Self IP ([IP address]); Create it in the /Common folder first. -- /var/log/ltm shows clusterd constantly restarting. -- One or more slots are in INOPERATIVE state, while the host shows slots as RUN/Healthy.

 Conditions

--- vCMP guest has Mirroring IP configured. -- vCMP guest is powered on after vCMP host upgrade.
+-- vCMP guest or F5OS tenant has Mirroring IP configured. -- vCMP guest or F5OS tenant is powered on after vCMP host upgrade. -- vCMP guest or F5OS tenant is powered on and receives a new license file from the host during startup.

 Workaround